-- As part of BBVA RMBS 10's restructuring, the issuer lowered the required reserve fund balance to €80 million. - Following our credit and cash flow analysis of the new structure, we have taken various rating actions in the transaction to reflect the decrease in available credit enhancement. - BBVA RMBS 10 is a Spanish RMBS transaction, which securitizes a portfolio of first-ranking mortgage loans granted to Spanish residents.
+As part of BBVA RMBS 5's restructuring, the issuer lowered the required reserve fund balance to $\ensuremath{\mathfrak{C}}250$ million.

+Following our credit and cash flow analysis of the new structure, we have taken various rating actions in the transaction to reflect the decrease in available credit enhancement.

+BBVA RMBS 5 is a Spanish RMBS transaction, which securitizes a portfolio of first-ranking mortgage loans granted to Spanish residents.

 MADRID (Standard & Poor's) Oct.
+30, 2015--Standard & Poor's Ratings Services today took various credit rating actions in BBVA RMBS 5, Fondo de Titulizacion de Activos.

+Specifically, we have:

-30, 2015--Standard & Poor's Ratings Services today affirmed its 'A- (sf)' credit rating on BBVA RMBS 10, Fondo de Titulizacion de Activos' class A notes.
-At the same time, we have lowered to 'BB (sf)' from 'BB+ (sf)' our rating on the class B notes (see list below).
+Affirmed our 'A- (sf)' rating on the class A notes; and Lowered our ratings on the class B and C notes (see list below).

-Today's rating actions follow a restructuring of the transaction whereby the issuer lowered the required reserve fund balance to $\in 80$ million from $\in 192$ million.
-Consequently, the available credit enhancement the reserve fund provides has been reduced to 5.84% from 14.02% of the notes' balance.
-Before the restructuring took place, the reserve fund was at its required level.
+Today's rating actions follow a restructuring of the transaction whereby the issuer lowered the required reserve fund balance to &250 million from &296.549 million.
+Consequently, the available credit enhancement the reserve fund provides has been reduced to 8.66% from 10.28% of the notes' balance.
+Before the restructuring took place, the reserve fund was below its required level of &413.91 million because it was used to provision for defaults.